KevinJordan777/post-install-config/README.md

 This section focuses mainly on setting up the OSticket environment as an Admin by creating and cofiguring the settings that will be used by both agents and clients.

+As Supreme Admin, go to system setting settings and preferrences.
+Create and define the roles of agents Jane and John Doe.
+These agents will be repsonding to ticket rquest from clients Ken and Karen.

 From the Admin panel creat 3 new SLA's SEV-A, SEV-B and SEV-C.

 Add 4 new help topics: Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset